Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

-The problem of minimizing the drag directly is that the best solutions tends to generate flat wings that do not provide enough lift for the plane.
-Figure \ref{fig:drag} shows comparison of a wing with no lift and the optimal design.
+Directly minimizing the drag presents the problem that the best solutions tends to generate flat wings that do not provide enough lift for the plane.
+Fluid dynamics also have chaotic properties: small changes in the conditions may produce a large variability in the outcome.
+For example, the flow near the trailing edge can transition from laminar to turbulent regime due to a small change in the wing shape.
+Thus, the resulting forces are completely different, increasing the drag and reducing the lift.
+Fig. \ref{fig:drag} shows comparison of a wing with no lift and the optimal design.
 Although there has been some recent work on Bayesian optimization with constraints \cite{gardner2014bayesian,Gelbart2014} we decided to use a simpler approach of adding a penalty with two purposes.
 Firts, the input space remains unconstrained, improving the performance of the optimization of the acquisition function.
-Second, due to the kernel smoothing, each penalty points generates a \emph{safety area} where the function is partly penalized.
-Besides the drops and edges due to penalties, fluid dynamics also have chaotic properties: small changes in the initial conditions may produce a large variability in the result.
-For example, the flow near the trailing edge can transition from laminar to turbulent regime due to a small change in the wing shape.
-Thus, the resulting forces are completely different, increasing the drag and reducing the lift.
-Under this conditions, Figure \ref{fig:wingres} shows how both BO and WARP fail to find the optimum wing shape.
+Second, safety is increased because points in the constrain boundary get also partly penalized as a result of GP smoothing.
+Under this conditions, Fig. \ref{fig:wingres} shows how both BO and WARP fail to find the optimum wing shape.
 However, SBO finds a better wing shape.
 Furthermore, it does it in few iterations.